 This makes it all the more important to investigate all the options thoroughly, however.
 When the pool from possible programs is this much smaller, it’s vital that you find a program which will not only serve you well, but which is also well-accredited and esteemed.

-Thus, not every program focused on systems engineering will actually provide a PhD in systems engineering, further emphasizing that students do significant research on their potential schools before applying.
+Thus, not every program focused on systems engineering will actually provide a PhD specifically for the field, further emphasizing that students do significant research on their potential schools before applying.

 Ultimately, however, one should also take into account the fact that a full PhD in systems engineering may not be entirely necessary.
 The advantages of a PhD are great, in terms of academic merit, prestige, and respect, certainly.
 Furthermore, the skills and education one would obtain in pursuit of a full PhD in systems engineering would obviously be some of the best, and would at the very least match the same skills and education as would be provided in a master’s program.

-But if you are interested in working in the field of systems engineering, it is important that you actually be sure that you need a full PhD in order to do so.
+But if you are interested in working in the field, it is important that you actually be sure that you need a full PhD in order to do so.
 After all, it may be entirely possible for you to work in the field with only a master’s, without encountering any kind of difficulty.
 This would allow you to save a great deal of money, time, and effort.

 The actual subjects which you will study in pursuit of a systems engineering PhD will all likely be extensions of the normal subjects of engineering, into a full, system-wide viewpoint.
-A systems engineering student is still likely to be focused on one particular aspect or element of engineering, such as chemical engineering or civil engineering, separately from systems engineering.
+A systems engineering student is still likely to be focused on one particular aspect or element of engineering, such as chemical engineering or civil engineering.

 But systems engineering will give that individual the knowledge and skills necessary to work with engineering projects that involve a number of different disciplines of engineering, to integrate and combine their specialties and knowledge into a comprehensive work.